auth0/docs/articles/services/packages.md

 		<img src="/media/articles/services/file_type_icons-04.png" alt="">&nbsp;Discovery Workshop</a>
 </h3>

-Our classic Discovery Workshop (click link above for details) provides you with access to just our [Discovery](services/discover) sevices and nothing more.
+Our Discovery Workshop (click link above for more information) provides you with access to just our [Discovery](services/discover) sevices and nothing more.
 This is an ideal engagement if you have mature identity skills within your organization, existing experience with Auth0, and are looking to get a new project/project feature validated by one of our experienced Solution Architects.
 A typical Discovery Workshop (terms and conditions apply) offers:

 * 2 days (16 hours) of services
 * Remote/on-site, as mutually agreed